ministryofjustice/all-members-github-team/README.md

 GitHub used to automatically provide a team consisting of all current members of the organization, but they don't anymore.

-This repository maintains GitHub team consisting of all members of the organization, so that we can grant access to repositories where everyone should have permissions.
+This repository maintains a [GitHub team](https://github.com/orgs/ministryofjustice/teams/all-org-members) consisting of all members of the organization, so that we can grant access to repositories where everyone should have permissions.

 ## How it works